 The New Normal: Germany and the U.S. Now

-In this inaugural speaker series, we explore how life in the U.S. and Germany and the relationship between the two countries have changed due to recent social and political developments.
-To this end, we invite you to join a dialogue with scholars, activists, practitioners, diplomats, and artists on education, economics and business, culture, politics and society, the visual arts and music.
+In this inaugural speaker series, we explored how life in the U.S. and Germany and the relationship between the two countries have changed due to recent social and political developments.
+To this end, we invited you to join a dialogue with scholars, activists, practitioners, diplomats, and artists on education, economics and business, culture, politics and society, the visual arts and music.

 THURSDAY, MARCH 4, 2021 @ 12pm EST – 1:00 PM EST